-H.9 The Applicant shall design and provide a temporary wider sewer easement (beyond the existing 10ft) during the period of construction, to provide suitable room to perform all necessary work within the easement.
+- H.6 Utilities shall be installed underground by the Applicant using methods standard to those installations.
+Utilities shall be defined as electric service lines, telephone lines, water service lines, CATV lines, municipal conduit and the like.
+The Applicant shall request a Grant of Location from the Select Board for any installation of new utility poles or underground conduit in the public right of way as needed. - H.7 The Applicant shall be responsible for all trash, recycling, compost, or yard waste removal from the senior residential building.
+The Town of Arlington shall not have any responsibility for trash, recycling, compost, and/or yard waste pickup associated with the senior residential building.
+Applicant shall provide a copy of Arlington's trash and recycling policies and guidelines to all purchasers of the duplex units, which will be serviced by municipal trash and recycling. - H.8 Fire hydrants on the Property shall remain private, and shall be maintained by the Applicant. - H.9 The Applicant shall design and provide a temporary wider sewer easement (beyond the existing 10ft) during the period of construction, to provide suitable room to perform all necessary work within the easement.
 The Applicant shall provide the Arlington Water and Sewer Division with up-gradient sewer flow, with peaking factor, and suitable capacity for proposed additional flow into the sewer system.
-All sSewer services service to the senior residence building should utilize an 8" service lines and shall discharge into a sewer manhole when entering the Town sewer collection system.
-Sewer service to the duplex buildings should utilize a 6" service line and discharge into the street main or as directed by the Water and Sewer Division.
-Upon completion of construction, the Applicant shall notify the Arlington Water and Sewer Division to conduct a post-construction evaluation of the sewer main. <No easement from ZBA - Board of Survey>
+All sewer services should utilize 8" service lines and shall discharge into a sewer manhole when entering the Town sewer collection system.
+Upon completion of construction, the Applicant shall notify the Arlington Water and Sewer Division to conduct a post- construction evaluation of the sewer main. <No easement from ZBA - Board of Survey>